-BHN in the News: Better Health
+BHN in the Media: Better Health

 Having the different aspects of their healthcare scattered among various medical providers can reduce the effectiveness of an individual’s overall care and significantly raise their medical costs.